bilofy/medusa-product-option-templates/README.md

 ![Product detail — apply templates with Use / Use All](https://raw.githubusercontent.com/bilofy/assets/refs/heads/main/medusa-plugin/img-2.jpg)

 ## Install (local clone)
 - This plugin isn’t published to npm yet.
-Clone the repo and follow the official guide for how link a local plugin to your Medusa application. https://docs.medusajs.com/learn/fundamentals/plugins/create
+Clone the repo and follow the official guide for how to link a local plugin to your Medusa application. https://docs.medusajs.com/learn/fundamentals/plugins/create
 - After adding the plugin to your Medusa Application run the database migrations `npx medusa db:migrate`.